caldwell-matthew/lightintheironcage/content/posts/the-pilgrims-log/good-portion.md

 > "Yet I hold this against you: You have forsaken the love you had at first."
 > -- Revelation 2:4

-I've recently been gently and sternly rebuked by Jesus in the very same ways He spoke to Martha and the Ephesian church.
+I've recently been gently and sternly rebuked by Jesus in the very same ways He spoke to Martha and the Ephesians.
 I am ashamed; for I had come to the realization that my heart had once again cooled in its deep love for God.

 It didn't happen overnight; like most sin, it crept up slowly like mold.